 Homemade Crock Pot Ramen

 I’m writing this blog post on the heels of our fourth nor’easter in Boston in almost as many weeks.
 For the past month we’ve been hunkered down indoors, binge-watching The Last Jedi, and eating ourselves stupid — which is the only way to survive a storm, btw.
 Before each cold front that’s moved in, I, along with a hundred of my closest friends, spent hours at the grocery Continue reading

 Well here I am, once again, months and months since my last post.
 I know that I haven’t been the most diligent bloggess in the world, but I’ve been busy.
 I know, right, haven’t we all?
 But I moved.
 Again.
-Just a few short months ago my family and I packed up all of our belongings, pointed our car northeast, and drove 2,000 miles to Boston in what would become our fifth home as a family.
+Just a few short months ago my family and I packed up all of our belongings, pointed our car northeast, and drove 2,000 miles to Boston, in what would become our fifth home in seven years.
 Continue reading

 My husband and I just recently returned from a house-hunting trip to Boston in anticipation of our upcoming move in July.
 When we left Dallas, our fellow Texans were enjoying a typical Southern spring with temperatures in the 80’s and weekends spent lounging by the pool and grilling in the back yard.
 You can imagine our shock when Continue reading